GaryBell1905793/CDNS/README.md

 Added new feature for better user experience - 803 Updated dependencies to latest versions - build 226 Improved user interface design - v9.6.0
+Updated README with new instructions - update 48